Frome Festival Short Story Competition welcomes submissions until 31st May 2021.

 Stories may be on any theme, but must be between 1,000 and 2,200 words in length, not including the title.

 First prize is £400, second prize £200 and third prize £100.

 There are also local 1st and runner-up prizes for writers living within a 25-mile radius of Frome Library, in a bid to support and encourage local writers.

 This year’s judge is the Frome-based novelist Keith Stuart.
 Keith is the author of the best-selling ‘A Boy Made of Blocks’, ‘Days of Wonder’ and ‘The Frequency of Us’.
 He is also a journalist writing about video games and digital culture.

 Long and shortlists will be posted at www.fromeshortstorycompetition.co.uk in late June, with winners to be announced in July and then posted on the website.

 The Frome Festival runs from 1st-10th July and is well worth visiting for its own charms, especially the incredible busking that takes place throughout the narrow streets.

 Got an event, challenge, competition or call for submissions you’d like to draw my attention to?
-Send me an email at Judy(at)socketcreative(dot) com.
+Send me an email at judydarley (at) iCloud (dot) com.